 Test and Production PKIs

 A PKI was created in the OSG Pilot phase for evaluation, this PKI is known as the “DigiCert-Grid Test CA.” This CA will continue to be available to OSG for testing and DigiCert plans on adding a feature to it that allows OSG to select the version of the API in effect, allowing for the testing of new features before moving them into production.
+The OIM ITB instance (https://oim-itb.grid.iu.edu) will be configured to use the Test CA with the intent being it is available for testing and training.

 The production PKI that will be used by OSG for production is the “DigiCert-Grid CA.”